leandrocp/mdex/guides/plugins.md

 #=> "<p>a <del>b</del></p>"
 ```

-Render options are fine either way, since rendering happens after the steps.
+Render options work from either place, because rendering happens after the
-`put_render_options/2` works from a step or from `attach/2`.
+steps.
+You can call `put_render_options/2` in a step or in `attach/2`.

 ### Keeping state

-`put_private/3` and `get_private/3` hold anything only the plugin cares about,
+Use `put_private/3` and `get_private/3` for data only your plugin needs, like a
-like the counter behind generated element ids.
-Private values survive the
+counter for generated ids.
+Private values stay on the document, so a later step
-pipeline, so a later step reads what an earlier one wrote:
+can read what an earlier one wrote:

 ```elixir
 document